aarellan0/CSE15L-LabReport3/index.md

-# Lab Report 3 - Researching Commands
+# Lab Report 3 - Researching Command Variations
 ## Aaron Arellano

 In this third lab report, I chose to research the grep command, which is utilized for finding specific files in directories given certain specifications.
 **The Sources used for ALL commands are at the bottom of the report.**